-In connection with the reclassification of the mobile business to the others business, as the CODM does not consider mobile to be a significant business that should be separately reviewed, the Group reclassified the mobile segment to the others segment.
-There are four reportable segments in the Group, consisting of brand advertising, Sogou (which mainly consists of the search and others business), Changyou (which mainly consists of the online game business) and Others.
+In connection with the reclassification of the mobile business to the others business, as the CODM no longer reviewed the mobile business as a separate segment, the Group reclassified the mobile segment to the others segment from the first quarter of 2014.
+There are four reportable segments in the Group, consisting of brand advertising, Sogou (which mainly consists of search and others business), Changyou (which mainly consists of the online game business) and others business.
 The Group has restated the presentation of its reportable segments for prior periods to conform to the current presentation.